 - Burp your baby more often (usually after one to two ounces of formula).

 - Avoid overfeeding.

-- Feed your infant smaller portions more frequently.
+- Feed your child smaller portions more frequently.

-- Keep your baby in an upright position after feeding.
+- Keep your baby in an upright position for 20 to 30 minutes after feeding.

-- Don’t jostle the baby after feeding, as this can cause the stomach contents to reflux.
+- Don’t jostle your child after feeding.
+This can cause the stomach contents to come back up.

-- Wait 30 minutes after feeding before putting the infant to sleep, as positioning can affect reflux symptoms.
+- Wait 30 minutes after feeding before putting your child to sleep.